zubizareta05/tip/README.md

 ## Video Walkthrough

-A video walkthrough is in the repository
+A video walkthrough is in the repository or you can watch it here https://imgur.com/lYnLehN

 GIF created with [LiceCap](http://www.cockos.com/licecap/).